-As well as building its own human-resource capacity to research and disseminate effective models and to collaborate with others, the Company will also provide the following support to other organisations:
+As well as building its own human resource capacity to research and disseminate effective models and to collaborate with others, the Company will also provide the following support to other organisations:

 1. Financial support: This is the support most associated with foundations.
-To date, much of the financial support provided by Small Foundation is advanced under multi-year strategic collaboration agreements aimed at funding the core costs of either the general operations of the organisation or its specific initiatives in SSA.
-In the past, this support has been by way of donation.
-More recently, many of the entities Small Foundation now supports have revenue-generating models as an intrinsic part of their activities in pursuit of financial sustainability and scalability.
-Where this is the case and where appropriate, Small Foundation provides financial support by way of social investment.
-Our motivation for this is to act in a way that aligns capital appropriately with the specific needs of the organisation and minimises market distortion.
+Small Foundation uses both grants and social investments to achieve its impact objectives.
+Grants are most often advanced under multi year strategic collaboration agreements aimed at funding the core costs of either the general operations of the organisation or its specific initiatives in SSA.
+A social investment, including debt and equity, is used when entities have revenue generating models as an intrinsic part of their activities in pursuit of financial sustainability and scalability.
+Whether grant or social investments, Small Foundation's motivation is to align capital appropriately with the specific needs of the organisation and minimise market distortion.
 Small Foundation plans to continue to make donations and social investments, collectively referred to as 'investments'.

-2. Non-financial support: This support can be provided pre or post investment and includes working with investees to improve and refine development and business models, taking formal or informal advisory roles, and facilitating connections between people, organisations and ideas in the development and business ecosystems in which the Company operates.
-This activity is often undertaken directly by Small Foundation team members, but third-parties are also engaged to provide additional expertise as appropriate.
+2. Non financial support: This support can be provided pre or post investment and includes working with investees to research, improve and refine development and business models, taking formal or informal advisory roles, and facilitating connections between people, organisations and ideas in the development and business ecosystems in which the Company operates.
+This activity is undertaken directly by Small Foundation team members, or via the engagement of third parties to provide additional expertise as appropriate.

 3. Collaboration in aligned networks: This activity relates most directly to the dissemination of information, knowledge and expertise.
 Experience has shown that active engagement in aligned networks, formal and informal, can increase the Company's ability to be influential in the sector.
 Furthermore, deep engagement in these networks is important for sourcing the potentially viable models the Company is seeking to achieve its vision.
-The Company supports such aligned networks through direct funding and through the participation and engagement of its team.
+The Company supports such aligned networks through direct funding and through the participation and engagement of its team and third-party experts.